AAAlessandroP/imageRecognitionVOC2012/README.md

 The adopted approach consists of training a CNN from scratch, exploring the self-supervised learning paradigm, and adapting pre-trained deep neural models such as ResNet50, VGG16, and MobileNet.

+Give a look to [the relation](https://github.com/AAAlessandroP/imageRecognitionVOC2012/relation.pdf) for more details.